foureyes/csci-ua.0480-fall2019-003/slides/db/postgres.markdown

 * client can be commandline or graphical (rn only use commandline)
 	* `psql` - commandline client
 	* pgAdmin - graphical
-	* DataGrip - graphical, not gree
+	* DataGrip - graphical (free with educational license)
 * currently both server and client local (on same machine)
 * eventually, server on remote machine!